 The great thing about lemons is that there is plenty you can do with excess fruit, including simple salted preserved lemons which make great gifts.
 Remember to share them with your friends, family, workmates and neighbours.
-If you are not sure who would like some post on social media, and take some to social events in a basket for people to help themselves them.
+If you are not sure who would like some post on social media, and take some to social events in a basket for people to help themselves to.

 Do you have a lemon tree?
 Or do you wish for a lemon tree?